MyFormworks/Formworks/Resources/glossary.md

 ### FWFieldCellView
 `Class`
-Represents the base subclass of a UICollectionViewCell for FWCollectionView.
+Represents the base subclass of a UITableViewCell for FWTableView.
 It's responsible for receiving an users' inputs.

 ### FWSubmitCellView
 `Final Class`
 It's a subclass of FWFieldCell responsible for sending results.
-It should only be used at the end of the FWCollectionView.
+It should only be used at the end of the FWTableView.
 It contains a button.

 ### FWTextCellView